jkubos/tickator/articles/architecture.md

 Architecture
 ============

 Architecture of Tickator consists of 3 concepts and list of [Timing and rules](/articles/rules).
+That together implies crucial difference against traditional software - blocks of software are [alive all the time](/articles/alive-all-the-time).

 Concept 1: Global tick
 ----------------------